ethereum/go-ethereum/docs/_clef/Tutorial.md

 eth.accounts
 ```

-Switching to the Clef terminal reveals that this is because the request is awaiting explicit confirmation from the user.
+Switching to the Clef terminal reveals that this is because the request is awaiting explicit
-The log is identical to the one shown above, when the same request for account information was made to Clef via Netcat.
+confirmation from the user.
+The log is identical to the one shown above, when the same request
+for account information was made to Clef via Netcat:

 ```terminal
 -------- List Account request--------------